100-meter dash workouts

 Notes:

-• Get 7-9 hours of sleep the night before this workout to ensure you have a fresh CNS (central nervous system).
+• You will take a full recovery (3-6 minutes based on this distance) between reps.
+Also, you should aim to get 7-9 hours of sleep the night before this workout to ensure you have a fresh CNS (central nervous system).

-• If you do not have a Freelap, you will need someone to time you with a stopwatch.
-Keep in mind that hand times don’t officially count and are nowhere near as accurate as electronic times.*
+• I recommend that you use the Freelap Timing System to record accurate, objective times.
+If you do not have a Freelap, you will need someone to time you with a stopwatch.
+Keep in mind that hand times don’t officially count and are nowhere near as accurate as electronic times.

-• A 4.15 hand timed 30-meter dash is actually about a 4.39-4.5 electronic time.
-The reason why is that with a hand time, the coach reacts to the athletes’ movement, which will always cause a slight delay for the coach.*
+• A 4.15 hand timed 30-meter dash is actually about a 4.39-4.5 electronic timed 30-meter dash.
+The reason why is that with a hand time, the coach reacts to the athletes’ movement, which will always cause a slight delay for the coach.
+With electronic timing, the clock starts the instant you move.
+Hand times are not ideal, but a hand time is better than getting no times.

-Sample Speed Endurance Workout For The 100m
+Sample Speed Endurance Workout For The 100-Meter Dash

 The training distances for speed endurance work usually take place in a range from 80 meters up to 150 meters for sprinters.
 The speed endurance workout you can use for the 100-meter dash is: